-Ronnie beat Xia Guodong by 6-4 inthe last 64 round of the International Championship 2016, in a very tense match played in front of a huge crowd.
+Ronnie beat Xia Guodong by 6-4 in the last 64 round of the International Championship 2016, in a very tense match played in front of a huge crowd.
 The end of the match was quite dramatic: Ronnie, leading by 5 frames to 4, forced a respotted black in frame 10 and won it … or rather Xiao lost the frame, and the match, as he went in-off.
 Despite playing a Chinese player Ronnie got a lot of support from the crowd and security had to step in to prevent a floor invasion.
-You can watch the last couple of minutes of the match here:

 This is how the match unfolded (source: Cuetracker)

 Referee: Jan Verhaas

 Scores (Ronnie first): 137(137)-7; 100(55)-2; 0-88; 109(78)-1; 0-70(69); 0-79(79); 100-16; 71(71)-7; 36-80(54); 69-62.